-Data and research methodology
+Data and Research Methodology

 The data sources utilized for generating the parameters include the European Eco-Innovation Observatory Scoreboard, the European Commission countries database, and many international and scientific communities.
-The research investigation uses a critical evaluation of the scientific literature along with a comparative analysis and synthesis method based on the Eco-Innovation Index.
-Table 1 presents a synopsis of Eco-innovation components linked to Sustainable Development Goals (SDGs).
+The research investigation uses a critical evaluation of scholarly literature along with the comparative analysis and synthesis methods based on the Eco-Innovation Index.
+Table 1 presents a synopsis of eco-innovation components linked to SDGs.